Yokohama DeNA BayStars: Taiyo Whales (1955–1977)

 The Shochiku company discontinued its support in December, 1954, and the team name returned to the Taiyo Whales.
 The franchise moved to Kawasaki, Kanagawa, and obtained an exclusive home field, (Kawasaki Stadium), but ended up in last place six years in a row from 1954–1959.

 In 1960, the team recruited Osamu Mihara, who had been manager of the Nishitetsu Lions the previous year.
 Mihara led the team to its first pennant in 1960, and swept the Daimai Orions in the 1960 Japan Series.
 The team had been in last place the previous year.
 The year was also highlighted with pitcher Gentaro Shimada, just 2 weeks before his 21st birthday, throwing the first no-hitter and perfect game in Whales history, becoming the youngest player to do so until Roki Sasaki did so in 2022.

 However, this success did not last long, and the team quickly fell back into last place in 1961.
 The Whales made a comeback in 1962, but trailed four games behind the Hanshin Tigers to end up in second place.
 They lost the league championship again to the Tigers in 1964, only one game (.008 winning percentage) away from first place.

 The team produced countless star players during the 1970s, but rarely ended the season above the .500 mark.
 The small Kawasaki Stadium made the Whales one of the most offensively productive teams in Japanese baseball history, but a weak pitching staff, and lack of financial support put the team out of serious contention.

 By 1976, the team had been planning on moving from Kawasaki to Yokohama, and support from the mayor of Yokohama allowed the team to gain financial support from the Kokudo Company.
 55% of the team's share was retained by Taiyo, and the other 45% went to Kokudo.

 Yokohama Taiyo Whales (1978–1992)

 In 1978, the team moved to the newly-completed Yokohama Stadium in central Yokohama.
-The team name was changed to the Yokohama Taiyō Whales (横浜大洋ホエールズ, Yokohama Taiyō Hoeeruzu) to reflect the team's new home town.
+The team name was changed to the Yokohama Taiyo Whales (横浜大洋ホエールズ, Yokohama Taiyō Hoēruzu) to reflect the team's new home town.
 The Kokudo Company sold its shares of the team to the Nippon Broadcasting System and TBS.
 The Nippon Broadcasting System obtained 30% of the shares, and TBS bought 15%, while Taiyo kept its 55%.
 The team enjoyed far more popularity during this period than in previous years, but continued to post only meager results in the standings, with their best placing being in 1979, when they finished second behind the Hiroshima Toyo Carp.